 With millions of businesses being launched every year, it has become increasingly difficult to come up with an idea that the market has never seen before.
 However, even if a similar service or product, you can still put your own spin on it and use that as your unique selling point.
 Which if executed well can beat out your competitors.
-Therefore, today we are going to talk about how you can tell if your business ideas are good or not.
+There are many other things to consider before starting a business, and you can take a look at the advice on blogs like https://www.ronensimantov.com/ to see if you’re ready to take that step.
+Today, we are going to talk specifically about how you can tell if your business ideas are good or not.

 Are Your Ideas Solving a New Problem?